They Shoot Horses, Don't They? (film): Plot

 Weeks into the marathon, to spark the spectators' enthusiasm, Rocky stages a series of derbies in which the couples race in tandem around the dance floor, with the last three pairs eliminated.
 Harry dies of a heart attack in mid-lap, and Gloria avoids elimination by dragging him across the finish line.
 Rocky "disqualifies" Harry, concealing his death from the audience, and the medics remove his body from the dance floor.
 When Alice suffers a nervous breakdown, a sympathetic Rocky comforts her and removes her from the competition to receive genuine medical care.
 Lacking partners, Robert and Gloria team up once again.

 Rocky suggests Robert and Gloria get married during the marathon, a publicity stunt guaranteed to earn them cash and gifts from supporters such as Mrs. Laydon, a wealthy woman who sponsors them throughout the contest.
 When Gloria refuses, Rocky reveals the invoice sheet: expenses will be deducted from the prize money, meaning even if the pair manage to win, they will leave with nothing.
 Disheartened, Gloria and Robert withdraw from the competition and leave the dance hall.

 As the two walk out onto the pier, a despondent Gloria confesses to Robert how empty she feels and that she is tired of life.
 She takes a gun from her purse and points it at her head, but cannot bring herself to pull the trigger.
 Desperate, she begs Robert to shoot her, which he does.
 Police officers arrive to arrest Robert and remove Gloria's body.
 Asked why he did it, Robert tells the police that she asked him to, adding, "They shoot horses, don't they?"

-The marathon continues with the few remaining couples, having already reached 1,491 hours.
+Meanwhile, the marathon continues with the few remaining couples, having already reached 1,491 hours.